Forex Trading Strategy and Risk

 ■ Support Level

-The support area indicates a price area where more currency buyers are likely to enter the market.
+The support area marks a price zone where more buyers are likely to enter the market.

 ■ Resistance Level

-An area of resistance always appears above the current price, and it indicates where more currency sellers are likely to enter the market.
+Resistance is always above the current price and indicates where more sellers are likely to enter.

 ■ Support Level

-Indicates a price area where more currency sellers are likely to enter the market.
+This marks a price area where more sellers are likely to enter the market.

 ■ Resistance Level

-Shows a price area where more buyers are likely to enter the market
+This shows a price area where more buyers are likely to enter.

 Notes:

-(2) The historical levels of support and resistance should be better identified on the daily (D1) or 4-hour (H4) charts
+(2) Historical support and resistance levels are best identified on daily (D1) or 4-hour (H4) charts.

-(3) Currencies tend to trade within historical channels.
-If a currency pair is trading within a recognizable price channel, then it is extremely crucial to adjust your stops according to this channels' two boundaries.
+(3) Currencies often trade within historical channels.
+If a pair is trading within a clear price channel, it is essential to adjust your stops according to the channel’s boundaries.

-Trading during news releases is tough, especially for novice Forex traders.
-News releases can generate extreme price swings and that means that stop-loss orders tend to activate and positions get closed.
+Trading during news releases is challenging, especially for novice Forex traders.
+News events can cause extreme price swings, often triggering stop-loss orders and closing positions.

 Leverage and the Equation of Trading Risk

-The opportunity to leverage your funds is seen as one of the greatest advantages of Forex trading.
-But in reality, high leverage means accepting more risk and more cost than you should:
+The ability to leverage your funds is often seen as a major advantage in Forex trading.
+However, high leverage actually means taking on more risk and higher costs than necessary:

-Higher Leverage → Higher Risk + Higher Trade Cost (1)
+Higher Leverage → Higher Risk + Higher Trading Cost (1)

-Now, if you tend to maintain your positions longer you get further exposed to more unpredictable news and events:
+If you hold positions for longer periods, you also expose yourself to more unpredictable news and events:

-Total Risk Exposure per position = { Leverage x (Position Risk + Trading Cost) } x Time
+Total Risk Exposure per position = { Leverage × (Position Risk + Trading Cost) } × Time

-(i) The position risk can be limited by a stop-loss order, and that
+(i) Position risk is limited by a stop-loss order, and

-(ii) Your trading cost (spread and commission) is known and fixed,
+(ii) Trading costs (spread and commission) are known and fixed,

-then the only two variables are Leverage and the Timeframe.
+then the only variables left are leverage and timeframe.

-(iii) When your leverage and timeframe increase simultaneously, then your total trading risk increases in a geometric scale (Leverage X Time Frame).
+(iii) When both leverage and timeframe increase simultaneously, your total trading risk grows exponentially (Leverage × Time Frame).

-From all the above, it is better to avoid trading using high-leverage, especially if you keep your positions in longer timeframes than a few hours.
+Considering this, it is better to avoid trading with high leverage, especially if you plan to hold positions for longer than a few hours.

 Forex Strategies